micmejia/bible-dump/NKJV/Acts/Acts 1.md

 for he was numbered with us and obtained a part in this ministry."

 ###### 18
-(Now this man purchased a field with the [^g]wages of iniquity; and falling headlong, he burst open in the middle and all his [^h]entrails gushed out.
+(Now this man purchased a field with the wages of iniquity; and falling headlong, he burst open in the middle and all his entrails gushed out.

 ###### 19
 And it became known to all those dwelling in Jerusalem; so that field is called in their own language, Akel Dama, that is, Field of Blood.)

 ###### 20
-"For it is written in the Book of Psalms: 'Let his dwelling place be [^i]desolate, And let no one live in it'; and, 'Let another take his [^j]office.'
+"For it is written in the Book of Psalms: 'Let his dwelling place be desolate, And let no one live in it'; and, 'Let another take his office.'

 ###### 21
 "Therefore, of these men who have accompanied us all the time that the Lord Jesus went in and out among us,